HomeBlogThe Ultimate Lake Tahoe Camping Guide

 You’ll also be at the base of Desolation Wilderness, a prime destination for hiking and really sinking your teeth into the natural beauty of the Sierra Nevada mountains.

-DL Bliss
+DL Bliss State Park Campground

-A true campground gem on the west side of the lake, DL Bliss State Park is a mountain oasis with a little bit of it all: pristine beaches, winding pathways, secluded coves and a picture-perfect forest of thick, green pines.
+A true campground gem on the west side of the lake, D.L.
+Bliss State Park is a mountain oasis with a little bit of it all: pristine beaches, winding pathways, secluded coves, and a picture-perfect forest of thick, green pines.
 We’d even call it some of the best camping in California—with everything from kayaking to sunrise hiking steps from your sleeping bag.

-Eagle Point
+Eagle Point Campground

-With a location like this one, it’s not hard to understand why Eagle Point Campground reservations sell out six to seven months in advance.
+With a location like this one, it’s not hard to understand why Eagle Point Campground reservations sell out six months in advance.
 Perched at the edge of Emerald Bay with spectacular views, a private beach and the famed Rubicon Trail winding through the nearby forest, a stay here ensures your trip is filled with all the natural wonder you can handle.

 A basic campground with small, sometimes unlevel sites, it’s best suited to tent camping, although trailers and RVs are welcome in certain sites.
 There’s no hook-ups here, but there are hot pay-showers in newly renovated restrooms.
 There’s also a boat-in only campground on the other end of Emerald Bay that will knock your socks off.